Frequently Asked Questions

-The Bozeman Dharma Center is located at 1019 E Main St. Please use the building’s main entrance and then go upstairs by elevator or stairs.
-Do not use the outside stairway under our sign.
+The Bozeman Dharma Center is located at 3810 Valley Commons Dr. Please use the building’s main entrance and then go upstairs by elevator or stairs and turn to your left.
+We are tucked away in the corner.

 Do I need to bring a cushion?

 The Dharma Center has many zafu cushions, mats, some meditation benches and chairs.
 If you have a cushion you would prefer to use, you may bring it along with Crazy Creek-style camp chairs or back-jack supports to lean on during talks and discussions.